MicrosoftDocs/customer-insights/ci-docs/dv-odata.md

 ## Sample queries

-To get started using Dataverse APIs, [create an application registration in Azure and request permissions for Dataverse](/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory) and [grant your AAD app Viewer permissions](permissions.md) on Customer Insights.
+To get started using Dataverse APIs, [create an application registration in Azure and request permissions for Dataverse](/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory) and [grant your Azure Active Directory app Viewer permissions](permissions.md) on Customer Insights.

 Modify the query samples to make them work on the target environments: